 Simple English definitions for legal terms

-Read a random definition: mock trial
+Read a random definition: charitable contribution

 A depreciation method is a way to estimate how much an asset will wear out or become obsolete over time.
 This is important for calculating how much of a tax deduction can be taken each year.
 There are different methods, such as the straight-line method, which spreads out the cost of the asset evenly over its useful life, and the double-declining method, which takes more deductions in the earlier years.
 Other methods include the annuity method, the units-of-output method, and the replacement-cost method.
 Each method has its own formula for calculating depreciation.